IBZTI2018/webtechdeploy/README.md

 #### 5. Set up your GitHub webhook
 Set up your GitHub repository to trigger a webhook on each push.
 Use `https://<your-project-domain>/~admin/webhook.php` as URL and your `<your-deploy-secret>` as secret.

+#### 6. Ta-Da!
+Your project is now available at `https://<your-project-domain>/`
+Adminer is available at `https://<your-project-domain>/~admin/adminer.php` (default credentials for connections from localhost: `project:ibzti18`)
+The database is persisted to the host system via docker volume